-E. coli are found naturally in human intestines and perform some important digestive duties.
+E. coli bacteria are found naturally in human intestines and perform some important digestive duties.
 But a potentially deadly version is commonly found in spoiled or rotten food and attacks the human digestive system, causing food poisoning.

 The Journal of Biological Chemistry has just published their findings on-line in the paper Crystal structure of the ß-barrel assembly machinery BamCD complex.